• Putnam County Board of County Commissioners •

 |Putnam County the best place to live, work and raise a family"|

-While it sounds like a broken record to continue to lament difficult fiscal times for county government, it is an undeniable fact that the County continues to cope with issues created by property tax reform in 2007 and the subsequent passage of Amendment 1 which has resulted in limiting local governments’ growth and diminished projections in annual revenue forecasts.
-Diminishing revenue, or at best, revenue that remains constant from one fiscal year to the next, creates a difficult situation for the County in being able to move forward on critical infrastructure projects as well as projects which would improve quality of life.
+Some counties are experiencing a change in their financial outlooks as tax bases grow and fiscal positions begin to trend upward.
+Regrettably, while many of our sister counties are enjoying this positive growth, Putnam County is not keeping pace.
+The County continues to cope with issues created by property tax reform in 2007 and the subsequent passage of Amendment 1 which has resulted in limiting growth and diminished projections in annual revenue forecasts.
+Diminishing revenue, or at best, revenue that remains constant from one fiscal year to the next, creates a difficult situation for the County in being able to afford to enhance services to citizens or to have the financial resources to improve the quality of life for those being served as well as those who are providing the services.
 These limited financial resources make it even more imperative that the County broaden its tax base through economic development and the creation of jobs, but efforts to do so have been hampered by the continued economic slowdown affecting the County.
-Some positive economic indicators are occurring in areas surrounding our County, but the trickle-down effect is slow to impact Putnam County.
-The overall growth in the countywide tax valuation is negligible, thus exacerbating the County’s ability to cope with growing budgetary pressures
+Positive economic indicators are occurring in areas surrounding our County, but the trickle-down effect is slow to impact Putnam County even though, recently, there have been encouraging signs in increased economic activity, lower unemployment and more active real estate transactions.
+The overall growth in the countywide tax valuation is negligible, thus exacerbating the County’s inability to cope with growing budgetary pressures through increased property tax revenue.

-The County, in concert with its economic development partners, is attempting to attract business and create jobs.
+The County, in concert with its economic development partners, is attempting to attract business, expand the tax base and create jobs.
 The Business Park on St. John’s Avenue should be a major attraction to companies and businesses considering relocation.
 Previously, the County, in partnership with a private developer, constructed a 52,000 square foot industrial shell building in the Park.
 This building remains available, and it is hoped that this will attract a prospect that has an interest in a facility which can be readily completed to expedite start-up in a new location.
-Some prospects have demonstrated interest in the building, but none have followed through with a project to date.
-Successful marketing of this structure may lead to the extension of infrastructure within the Park to make it a more viable attraction.
+Some prospects have demonstrated interest in the building, and a Purchase Agreement executed with a prospect should become final in early 2017.
+Successful marketing of this structure may serve as the cornerstone for future development within the Park.
 Also, the County has changed its future land use map to designate several properties throughout the County for large scale industrial use in order to provide some diversity in potential locations for businesses which may have an interest in Putnam County.
-A new Economic Development professional recently joined the economic development team, and the bar has been raised in anticipation of success

-In order to make the Business Park a more attractive and viable facility for economic development, the County undertook a project to extend the entry road from its former terminus to County Road 309C.
-This first phase extension was two lanes, but it will afford industrial prospects an enhanced visual of the Park and give our economic development professionals a talking point in their recruitment efforts.
-Successful recruitment of a prospect will enable the County to apply for grant funds to assist with additional infrastructure improvements in the form of utility extensions and road widening.
-This project cost approximately $1.5 million and was completed during the previous fiscal year.
-Grant funds from the Florida Department of Economic Opportunity will be used to undertake stormwater permitting and platting of the Business Park to enhance its marketability.
+In order to make the Business Park a more attractive and viable facility for economic development, the County undertook a project to extend the entry road through the Park from its former terminus to County Road 309C.
+This first phase extension will afford industrial prospects an enhanced visual of the Park and give our economic development professionals a talking point in their recruitment efforts.
+Successful recruitment of a prospect with related construction of a facility will enable the County to apply for grant funds to assist with additional infrastructure improvements in the form of utility extensions and road widening.
+The road project cost approximately $1.5 million, and grant funds from the Florida Department of Economic Opportunity were used to undertake stormwater permitting and platting of the Business Park to enhance its marketability.

-Improving roads through resurfacing, widening and turning “dirt to pavement” will continue to be a major priority for the County both now and in the future to improve quality of life and bolster efforts in economic development.
+Improving roads in all areas of the County through resurfacing, widening and turning “dirt to pavement” will continue to be a major priority for the County both now and in the future to improve quality of life and bolster efforts in economic development.
 The evaluation of alternative asphalt mixes has aided in stretching available dollars to maximize the number of miles that can be improved.
-While the one cent infrastructure surtax, approved in a referendum in September 2002, provides the primary source of revenue for these road projects, the County continues to pursue grant funds from both the State and Federal governments.
+While the one cent infrastructure surtax, initially approved in a referendum in September 2002 and re-authorized in 2015, provides a significant source of revenue for these road projects, the County continues to pursue grant funds from both the State and Federal governments.
 Additionally, the Board of Commissioners adopted ordinances in May 2009 to increase gasoline taxes resulting in more revenue dedicated to improving transportation infrastructure.
 Proceeds from these increased gasoline taxes began to be received in January 2010.
-Several roads were identified for improvement in the form of resurfacing and paving during the past year, and surtax dollars and gasoline tax proceeds continue to be allocated well in excess of $2 million annually for capital outlay road projects.
+Several roads are identified for improvement in the form of resurfacing and paving each year, and surtax dollars and gasoline tax proceeds continue to be allocated well in excess of $3 million annually for capital outlay road projects.
+The apportionment is generally $1 million from gasoline tax proceeds for resurfacing, and $2 million from infrastructure tax for “dirt to pavement”.
 This practice is expected to continue for the foreseeable future.

-The existing jail facility is a situation that is being addressed due to inmate capacity being exceeded on a daily basis.
+The existing jail facility had to be addressed due to inmate capacity being exceeded on a daily basis.
 A needs assessment was presented in March 2011 by the architect, RQAW, and it indicated that a 224 bed expansion, renovation of existing cells and improved and expanded ancillary services was both desirable and necessary.
 The County evaluated possible alternative construction options, i.e., pre-cast concrete, prefabricated steel cells, etc. and determined that the most economical construction method would be prefabricated steel.
 It has been determined that the project scope will consist of two (2) 228 bed pods, a medical/program facility and an expansion of the kitchen storage/freezer area.
 Estimated cost was $18.5 million, and in August 2012 the Board of Commissioners approved the filing of an application for funding with USDA-Rural Development.
 Processing of the application took several months, and the County received notification in June 2013 that the loan was approved.
 The County proceeded with the process for procuring the services of a Construction Manager at Risk, Ajax Building Corporation, to work with the architect to finalize design of the project and to refine costs.
-When the project is completed, the existing cells will be deactivated and held for future renovation as dormitory space for misdemeanants and low-risk inmates.
+Upon completion of the project, the existing cells will be deactivated and held for future renovation as dormitory space for misdemeanants and low-risk inmates.
 The final Guaranteed Maximum Price was established in November 2014 and the Notice to Proceed was issued in January 2015 with construction expected to take approximately twelve months.
+In December 2015 a ribbon-cutting ceremony for the new jail facility was held ahead of schedule, and the inmates were transferred from the old detention facility to the new one three days later.

 In October 2014 the County accepted the donation of a 5,000 square foot building and property in Interlachen.
-The goal is to develop this facility into a Senior Center/Community Center and to open it to the public in the coming fiscal year.
+The goal was to develop this facility into a Senior Center/Community Center, and a bid was awarded in October 2015 for the renovation of the building.
+The Center opened in Spring of 2016.

-A grant application for CDBG-Housing Rehabilitation funding had been applied for in the spring.
-The County expects the application to garner sufficient points so that it will be eligible for award.
-The County hopes to accept the grant offer early next fiscal year so that eligible applicants may receive funding assistance for home improvement.
-The anticipated amount of the grant is $750,000.
+A grant application for CDBG-Housing Rehabilitation funding had been applied for in Spring 2015.
+The County expected the application to garner sufficient points so that it would be eligible for award.
+The County accepted the grant offer in October 2015 so that eligible applicants may receive funding assistance for home improvement.
+The grant was for $750,000.

 Each passing year puts increasing pressure on the County to provide services, maintain quality of life, and protect life and property with limited and diminishing financial resources.
 These are demands that soon may be unable to be met without further increasing the burden on the taxpaying public or considering service level reductions that may not be acceptable or wise.